SynchronVM/SynchronVM/spec/architecture.md

 # The Safe and Secure Virtual Machine - Sense-VM architecture

+**WORK IN PROGRESS - DRAFT**

-Sense-VM is a virtual machine for IoT and embedded application in general.
-Sense-VM is a virtual machine for bytecode execution (think Java-VM, not an operating system hypervisor) that provides a base level of safety, robustness and security.
+Sense-VM is a virtual machine for IoT and embedded applications in general.
+Sense-VM is a bytecode virtual machine (think Java-VM, not an operating system hypervisor) that provides a base level of safety, robustness and security.

-Sense-VM target 32/64Bit microcontroller based systems with at least about 128Kb of Read Write Memory (RWM).
+Sense-VM targets 32/64Bit microcontroller based systems with at least about 128Kb of Read Write Memory (RWM).

-Sense-VM consists of a runtime-system for exection of compiled linearised bytecode within isolated containers.
+Sense-VM consists of a runtime-system for execution of compiled linearly-stored bytecode within isolated containers.
 The bytecode programs cannot mutate arbitrary memory addresses and all accesses to underlying hardware goes via the runtime system.